Man on the Moon (musical)

-Man on the Moon is a 1975 musical written by John Phillips of the Mamas & The Papas, produced by Andy Warhol and directed by Paul Morrissey.
-The story concerns an American astronaut who leads a mission of interplanetary dignitaries to prevent the destruction of the universe by a bomb that has been placed on the moon by an evil scientist and primed to explode.
+Man on the Moon is a 1975 musical written by John Phillips of the Mamas & The Papas and directed by Paul Morrissey.
+It was produced by Andy Warhol with Richard Turley.

+The musical follows an American astronaut who leads a mission of interplanetary dignitaries to prevent the destruction of the universe by a bomb planted on the Moon by an evil scientist.

-The original production ran at the Little Theatre in New York for 43 preview performances (beginning December 27, 1974), opened on January 29, 1975 and closed two days later, on February 1, after disastrous opening night reviews.
+The original production ran at the Little Theatre in New York for 43 preview performances beginning December 27, 1974, and opened on January 29, 1975.
+It closed two days later, on February 1, after disastrous opening night reviews.

+In 2009, a cast album was released through Varèse Sarabande.

 Background

-Soon after completing work on his debut album John, the Wolf King of L.A., John Phillips came up with the idea for a space-themed musical project, inspired by his viewing of the July 1969 TV broadcast of the Apollo 11 moon landing.
+Soon after completing work on his debut album John, the Wolf King of L.A., musician John Phillips came up with the idea for a space-themed musical project, inspired by his viewing of the July 1969 TV broadcast of the Apollo 11 Moon landing.
 The initial title for the project was simply Space.
-Phillips worked on a script and wrote songs for Space over a period of two years with his third wife, Geneviève Waïte.
-Phillips envisioned that the lead role of the astronaut would be played by either Elvis or Ricky Nelson, both of whom he was friendly with.
+Phillips worked on a script and wrote songs for Space over two years with his wife Geneviève Waïte.
+Phillips envisioned that the lead role of the astronaut would be played by either Elvis Presley or Ricky Nelson, both of whom he was friendly with.